SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/00-Problem-01.md

 ## XML Import

-The **Football info** have prepared some XML data for you to import.
+The **Football info** has prepared some XML data for you to import.

 ## Example
 ```js